|

 Stewardess then reported it to the planes Captain, then the Captain told

 the police, and when we landed, we were all arrested.
+It was a Saturday, so the drug

 testing laboratories were all closed, so we ended up spending the whole